 Islamic Introduction and Middle Ages

-When Arab traders and missionaries arrived at Djibouti, they brought Islam into the seventh century.
-Fast-growing all over the country, the church had a major impact on national life and culture.
-During the Middle Ages, Djibouti was a member of the Ajuran Sultanate and the Fatimid Caliphate among the other Islamic nations.
-Originally Tadjoura, Djibouti developed into a major hub for the slave trade.
-Ignoring Djibouti, the Walashma dynasty from the sixteenth century was a Somali clan.
-Their impact was limited, though, since later success came from the Afar people—who still account for a significant share of Djibouti's population today.
+When Arab traders and missionaries arrived at Djibouti, they brought Islam in the seventh century.
+Fast expanding all throughout the nation, the church significantly influenced national life and culture.
+Tadjoura, Djibouti, first grew to be a prominent slave trafficking centre.
+Their impact was limited, though, since later success came from the Afar people, who still account for a significant share of Djibouti's population today.
 European nations, starting in the late 1800s, started showing interest in Djibouti and its strategic location.

 Imam Ahmad ibn Ibrahim al-Ghazi

 Imam Ahmad ibn Ibrahim al-Ghazi is among the most famous names from Djibouti's past.
 Declared a king of Somalia, he fought Portuguese and Ottoman invasions in the sixteenth century.
-Known as "the Conqueror, "AL-Benghazi basically seized many parts of current Ethiopia and Djibouti before his death in battle.
+Known as "the Conqueror, "Al-Benghazi basically seized many parts of the current Ethiopia and Djibouti before his death in battle.

 European nations started fighting for dominance over Djibouti in the 19th century.
 The French did at last create French Somaliland in 1888.
 Several explorers and adventurers, among them the well-known French naval officer Jean-Baptiste Marchand, made base at Djibouti early in the 20th century.